AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 ## Create an integration in Adobe Commerce

-A Commerce integration generates the consumer key, consumer secret, access token, and access token secret that is required to connect to the Starter Kit.
+A Commerce integration generates the consumer key, consumer secret, access token, and access token secret that are required to connect to the Starter Kit.
 It also identifies the available API resources that are needed for the integration.

 Use the following steps to create and activate an integration.